 - In the same game, there are several instances where the enemy is blocking the path, perfectly awake, yet you are unable to fight your way past, despite doing so throughout normal gameplay.

 - In Lumiose City in X and Y, when you first enter there will be all these mechanics stopping you from accessing a good bit of the town because of a blackout (which you won't be fixing until after you get your fourth badge).
 With the wonky camera angles in the town, it's safe to say you'll want to punch them in the face after the 9000th time they get to you.
 It doesn't help that the lights in the buildings just behind them are clearly working just fine, and NPCs pass between the open and closed zones freely.

-- Red in Twitch Plays Pokémon Red walks in just the right place when the Burglar sees him and approaches him, so after the Burglar defeated and just stands there, he is blocking the way out, as Red was in between the wall and a table.
+- Red in Twitch Plays Pokémon Red walks in just the right place when the Burglar sees him and approaches him, so after the Burglar is defeated he just stands there, blocking the way out, as Red was in between the wall and a table.
 This is very problematic, since in Pokemon NPCs don't move after they are defeated...

 - In Tales of Phantasia, there's a crab in the Alvanista port that is there specifically to block your access to a chest (at least in the PSX version).
 Talking to it cause Cless to lash out at it.